erincatto/box2c/docs/overview.md

 myBodyId = b2_nullBodyId;
 ```

 Notice that the body id is set to null using the constant `b2_nullBodyId`.
-You should treate
+You should treat
 ids as opaque data, however you may zero initialize all Box2D ids and they will be considered
 *null*.